mahgouba/inventoryMaster-2/replit.md

   - Implemented smooth scrolling functionality with 200px increments
   - Added hover effects for scroll buttons with subtle color transitions
   - Maintained clean aesthetic with simple line-based scroll indicators
+- ✅ **COMPLETED: Sidebar Size Optimization** - Reduced sidebar size and spacing per user request:
+  - Reduced sidebar width from w-24 to w-16 for more compact design
+  - Reduced header padding from p-6 to p-3 and logo size from w-12 h-12 to w-8 h-8
+  - Reduced navigation items padding from p-4 to p-2 and spacing from space-y-6 to space-y-3
+  - Reduced navigation item size from w-16 h-16 to w-12 h-12 for compact layout
+  - Reduced icon size from 24px to 18px and label font size from 9px to 7px
+  - Reduced active indicator from h-10 to h-8 and adjusted positioning
+  - Updated main content padding from pr-24 to pr-16 to match smaller sidebar
 - ✅ Migration completed successfully with comprehensive Arabic inventory management system operational and unified visual design

 ### Previous Replit Environment Migration with Bank Page Updates (July 25, 2025)